Transversal Clifford and T-gate codes of short length and high distance: Quadratic Residue CSS codes

-Classical QR codes are \eczoohref[cyclic codes]{binary_cyclic} which exist for every prime length $n=p=8m\pm 1$.
-These are well studied due to their many desirable properties such as high distance, efficient decoding and finite rate~\cite{macwilliams_theory_1977}.
-When augmented by a parity bit, QR codes of length $p=8m-1$ yield self-dual codes of type-II of length $8m$~\cite{ward_weight_1990} whose distances are bounded by the following theorem. \begin{theorem} \cite{macwilliams_theory_1977, rains_self-dual_2002} (Upper bound) Any self-dual code of type-II of length $n$ has distance $d\leq 4\lfloor n/24 \rfloor +4$.
+Classical Quadratic Residue (QR) codes (not to be confused with the graphical Quick-Response (QR) codes~\cite{tiwari_introduction_2016}) are \eczoohref[cyclic codes]{binary_cyclic} which exist for every prime length $n=\pm 1\mod{8}$.
+These are well studied due to their high distance, efficient decoding and finite rate~\cite{macwilliams_theory_1977}.
+When augmented by a parity bit, QR codes of length $n=-1\mod{8}$ yield self-dual DE codes of length $8j$ for some $j\in\mathbb{Z}$~\cite{ward_weight_1990} whose distances are bounded by the following theorem. \begin{theorem} \cite{macwilliams_theory_1977, rains_self-dual_2002} (Upper bound) Any classical DE code of length $n$ has distance $d\leq 4\lfloor n/24 \rfloor +4$.
 (Lower bound) If the code is also an extended QR code, then $d^2-3d+4\geq n$. \end{theorem}

+A classical DE code is called \textit{extremal} if it saturates the above upper bound, and \textit{optimal} if it has the best known distance for its length.
+Optimal codes might not saturate the distance upper bound, but every extremal code is optimal.

+\begin{conjecture} CSS codes constructed from classically optimal DE codes subsume the smallest stabilizer codes with transversal Clifford group for their respective distances. \end{conjecture}

-The first two members of the extended QR code family are extremal, i.e., the smallest codes to saturate the upper bound of Theorem \ref{thm:sd_distancebound}.
-They yield the $[[7,1,3]]$ \eczoohref[Steane code]{steane} and the $[[23,1,7]]$ \eczoohref[Golay code]{qubit_golay} using our construction and have previously been used to construct the doubled color-code family and the $[[95,1,7]]$ triply even code~\cite{bravyi_doubled_2015,sullivan_code_2024}.
-The next extremal code is the \eczoohref[distance-twelve extended QR code]{self_dual_48_24_12}, which corresponds to a $[[47,1,11]]$ doubly even CSS code.
-We conjecture that CSS codes constructed from extremal type-II self-dual codes are the smallest stabilizer codes with transversal single-qubit Clifford group for their respective distances.
+Different extremal codes can also be compared in terms of their length, and the first two members of the extended QR code family are extremal codes that achieve the smallest possible lengths for their respective distances.
+They yield the $[[7,1,3]]$ \eczoohref[Steane code]{steane} and the $[[23,1,7]]$ \eczoohref[Golay code]{qubit_golay} using our construction and have previously been used to construct the doubled color-code family and the $[[95,1,7]]$ TE code~\cite{bravyi_doubled_2015,sullivan_code_2024}.
+The next example of the shortest extremal code for its distance is the \eczoohref[distance-twelve extended QR code]{self_dual_48_24_12}, which corresponds to a $[[47,1,11]]$ DE CSS code.